matteoschmelzer/wobblyFriends/README.md

 ## Question 8 - Other
 Reasoning for question 1) answer:
-We are working with an already collected (and analysed with different research questions) data set made publically available by the authors of the original study (Li et al. (2026) - https://doi.org/10.1121/10.0043950).
+We are working with an already collected data set, which was analysed under different research questions, and made publically available by the authors of the original study (@li2026).

 ## Question 9 - Name